couchbaselabs/cboperator-hol/gke/cb-operator-guide/README.md

       restartPolicy: Never
 ```

 A job is created to mount the persistent volume and initialize a backup repository.
-The repository is named couchbase which will map to the cluster name in later specifications.
+The repository is named `demo` which will map to the cluster name in later specifications.

 ```
 kind: CronJob